-HAVING thus consulted, this couple parted, Next day this 'Squire he took to his bed,' And when his dear Parents this thing perceiv'd, For fear of his death they were heartily griev'd.

-To tend him they sent for a nurse presently, He said, none but Cat-skins my nurse now shall be His Parents said no, Son; he said, but she shall, Or else I shall have no nurse at all.

-His Parents both wond red, to hear him say thus That none but Cat-skins must needs be his nurse So then his dear parents, their Son to content, Up to the chamber poor Cat-skins they sent.
+Having thus consulted, this couple parted, Next day this squire he took to his bed, And when his dear parents this thing perceiv'd, For fear of his death they were heartily griev'd.
+To tend him they sent for a nurse presently, He said, none but Cat-skins my nurse now shall be; His parents said, no, son; he said, but she shall, Or else I shall have no nurse at all.
+His parents both wondered to hear him say thus, That none but Cat-skins must needs be his nurse; So then his dear parents, their son to content, Up to the chamber poor Cat-skins they sent.
+Sweet cordials and other rich things were prepar'd, Which between this couple were equally shar'd, And when they were alone in each other's arms, Enjoy'd one another in love's pleasant charms.

-Sweet cordials and other rich things was prepared Which between this couple were equally shared, And when they were alone in each others arms, Enjoy'd one another in love's pleasant charms.
-At length on a time, poor Cat-skins, 'tis said, In her rich attire she was array'd: And when that his Mother the chamber drew near Then much like a goddess Cat-skins did appear
+At length on a time, poor Cat-skius, 'tis said, In her rich attire she was array'd; And when that his mother the chamber drew near, Then much like a goddess Cat-skins did appear,

-Which caus'd her to startle, and thus for to say What Young Lady is this Son tell me, I pray, He said, Why, 'tis Cat-skins, for whom sick I lie, And without I have her, with speed I shall die.
+Which caus'd her to startle, and thus for to say, What young lady is this, son, tell me, I pray; He said, why, 'tis Cat-skins, for whom sick I lic, And without I have her, with speed I shall die.

-His mother ran down then to tell the old knight Who ran up to see this amazing great sight, He said Why. tis Cat-skins, we hold in such scorn I never saw a finer dame since I was born.
+His mother ran down then to tell the old knight, Who ran up to see this amazing great sight; He said, why, 'tis Cat-skins we hold in such scorn, I ne'er saw a finer dame since I was born.

-The old Knight said toher.
-I pray thee, tell me, From whence dost thou come, and of what family Then who were her parents, she gave him to know And what was the cause of her wandering so.
+The old knight said to her, I pray thee, tell me, From whence dost thou come, and of what family; Then who were her parents she gave him to know, And what was the cause of her wandering so.

-The 's quire cry'd, If you will save my life.
-Pray grant this young creature she may be my wife His Father reply'd, thy life for to save, If you are agreed, my consent you shall have.
+The squire cry'd, if you will save my life, Pray, grant this young creature she may be my wife; His father reply'd, thy life for to save, If you are agreed, my consent you shall have.

-Next day with great triumph and joy as we hear There was many coaches both far and near; Then much like a goddess dress'd in r ch array, Cat-skins to the 'Squire was marry'd that day.
+Next day with great triumph and joy, as we hear, There was many coaches both from far and near; Then much like a goddess dress'd in rich array, Cat-skins to the squire was married that day.

-For several days this great wedding did last.
-Where were many a topping and gallant rich guest; And for joy the bells rang over the town, And bottles of Canary roll d merrily around.
+For several days this great wedding did last, Where were many a topping and gallant rich guest; And for joy the bells rang over the town, And bottles of canary roll'd merrily down.

-When Cat-skin was marry'd her fame for to ruise To see her modest carriage all gave her the praise asis mailes a PART V. In that the

-Thus her charming beauty the 'squire did with And who lives so great as he and Cat-skin?
+When Cat-skin was married, her fame for to raise, To see her modest carriage all gave her great praise; Thus her charming beauty the squire did win, And who lives so great as he and Cat-skin?